-Christian: Surely, in saying that, you are making God a liar, for in only John 1:10 it says:

-"If we say that we have not sinned, we make Him a liar, and His word is not in us."
+Christian: Surely, in saying that, you are making God a liar, for in I John 1:10 it says: "If we say that we have not sinned, we make Him a liar, and His word is not in us."

-Thus we get at the meaning of the last four verses of the last four last in question, then, does not have any reference whatever to one who has been cleansed from all -sin, but to one who says he has no sin to be cleansed from, when he really has sin in his heart.
+Thus we get at the meaning of the last four verses of I John 1.
+The text in question, then, does not have any reference whatever to one who has been cleansed from all -sin, but to one who says he has no sin to be cleansed from, when he really has sin in his heart.
 It is also just as applicable to the unsanctified Christian who denies the further need of cleansing.